 This roasted red pepper and walnut dip that originates in Syria, is also known as “spicy hot pepper dip”.
 It is served in various incantations all over Armenia, Turkey and Lebanon.
 There are a lot of variations containing cumin, dried hot pepper flakes, cayenne pepper, and quantity variations of the lemon juice, garlic, chilli and molasses.
 These variations yield pastes with quite different personalities.
 Kurma’s version is a little more unusual in that it doesn’t contain cumin.
 Instead, he chooses to use asafoetida powder, which might also be unfamiliar to you.
 This is a fantastic ground vegetable powder used as a flavour enhancer in Southern Indian cuisine.
 It tastes like strong onions and can be found in Indian grocers or exotic food stores.
 It is as cheap as chips, and a tiny container will last you for ages.
-Kurma uses it in a lot of his vegetarian cooking, so I will use it in some more of the gluten free vegetarian recipes that I will post.
-It is also great for boosting the flavour of vegan soups, stews and stir-fries.
+Kurma uses it in a lot of his cooking.
+It's also great for boosting the flavour of soups, stews and stir-fries.

 His version of muhammara is also devoid of that really spicy kick, which is what I like about the personality of this blend.
 If you prefer a bit more heat in order to balance out the sweetness and tartness of the pomegranates, feel free to add in some more chopped red chilli.
 You also might want to add in a tiny clove of garlic and some more lemon juice.
 But I really like this mild blend that allows the pomegranates to have their moment.
 I am also not a fan of really spicy food.
 When my tongue is burning my taste buds can’t navigate their way around the natural flavours of the fruits and vegetables.
 But some of you might prefer a spicy balance of notes.

-This roasted red pepper and walnut dip is traditionally served spread on crusty bread or toast, but tastes fantastic with raw vegetable sticks.
-It also makes a wonderful vegan paste spread on vegetable kebabs, burgers, and wraps; or even a rich sweet pasta sauce if thinned out with some olive oil.
-Either way, this muhammara recipe is a winner.
+This dip is traditionally served spread on crusty bread or toast, but tastes fantastic with raw vegetable sticks.
+It also makes a wonderful paste spread on kebabs, burgers, and wraps; or even a rich sweet pasta sauce if thinned out with some olive oil.
+Either way, this recipe is a winner.
 It is just absolutely delicious.
-If you are looking for easy healthy vegan recipes this is a stunning addition to your vegetarian table.
-This vegan dip recipe is gluten free, dairy free, egg free, soy free, sugar free, and absolutely delicious.
-Thanks Kurma!